 Operational efficiency risks can significantly impact an organization’s productivity and overall performance, necessitating careful analysis and mitigation strategies.

-In the context of data governance risk assessment, operational efficiency risks refer to potential disruptions or inefficiencies in managing and utilising data within an organization.
+In the context of data governance data risk management strategy and assessment, operational efficiency risks refer to potential disruptions or inefficiencies in managing and utilising data within an organization.

 These risks can hinder smooth operations, lead to delays in decision-making processes, and result in suboptimal outcomes.

-Organizations must develop a comprehensive risk framework and establish a robust risk management program to address these risks effectively.
+Organizations must develop a comprehensive risk framework for managing data risks and establish a robust risk management program to address these risks effectively.
 This includes implementing a centralized data governance suite that ensures consistent and standardized practices across the organization.

 Additionally, regular audits should be conducted as part of common audit steps to identify any loopholes or vulnerabilities in the system.